x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

   * expected waiting time
   * expected response time

 ~~~
-ANS: Please refer to coding in main.cpp.
+ANS: Please refer to coding in visual studio files.
 ~~~

 ***(d) - 4pts:** Write code to call the functions to output and generate data from the airport senario.
 Plot and analyze the useful statistics/results in the program of your choice.
 (Hint -  basically call  *.output();* on the MM1_Queue objects you create.
 Hint2 - two other use functions are *get_current_time()* and  *plot_results_output()* call intially on your intial MM1_Queue object.)

 ~~~
-ANS: Please refer to coding in main.cpp.
+ANS: Please refer to coding in visual studio files.
 In regards to useful data and statistics, the following charts display
 interesting statistics about the data I obtained.
 ~~~